zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 ## D012 - Static Sample Is Required

 When a user sets up a trigger or action (create or search), they need sample data to be returned in order to have fields available to map in the subsequent steps.
 If testing the trigger returns no live results, we use static sample data as a fallback.

-It's very important that the data structure of the response from the actual trigger/action request and in the sample data are identical.
+It's very important that the structure of an object from the actual trigger/action and in the sample data are identical.
 Otherwise, users could map fields that don't exist in the live results, which results in a broken Zap.

 See [Sample Data](https://platform.zapier.com/build/sample-data) for more details on this.